 As James Madison wrote, "Knowledge will forever govern ignorance, and a people who mean to be their own governors must arm themselves with the power which knowledge gives."
-Teaching is essential to the pursuit of a more perfect union and equitable society.
-In each class I offer, students engage in critical questions—historical and contemporary—of American democracy and public policy.
-Through critical engagement, students learn how to think analytically and evaluate claims about the U.S. political system while engaging how the government responds to issues in public policy.
+Teaching is essential to the pursuit of a more perfect union and equitable society, and is an important part of who I am as a scholar.

 I love teaching.
 I want to make social science relevant to my students’ intellectual and professional goals, and to contribute to scholarship on teaching and learning.
 I believe that helping students develop a broad set of skills that they can utilize in a wide variety of professional and intellectual pursuits is a critical goal of teaching.
 In helping students produce strong critical thinking and problem-solving skills, they are graduating with the tools necessary to be life-long learners and engaged citizens.
 I endeavor to provide this type of education through four main strategies: instruction in key concepts, practicing skills and theories through active learning approaches that demonstrate the relevance of subject matter to students’ everyday lives, mentorship, and creating an inclusive learning environment where students are recognized as individuals with diverse backgrounds, skills, and learning styles.